 Some questions you should clarify in advance:

 - Personal responsibility: Do you know from previous jobs or projects that you can focus on a very independent way of working?
-Or on the contrary, do you need someone constantly at your side telling you what tasks need to be done and how?
+Or do you, on the contrary, need someone at your side site to guide you through the work steps and tasks?

-- Professional development: Do you get "seen" enough as a remote worker?
-Can you cope without water cooler chats?
-If you have ambitious plans for your career, this could become a problem.
+- Professional development: Are you "seen" enough as a remote worker?
+Can you get by without the floor talk?
+If you have ambitious plans for your career, this could be a problem.

-- Task sharing: Are you good with briefings via telephone, chat, and email?
+- Task sharing: Are you good with briefings via phone, chat or email?

-- Infrastructure: Do you have the necessary tools and a separate area to create your own home office?
-We'll go through this in a bit.
+- Infrastructure: Do you have the necessary tools and a separate area for your home office?
+More on this in a moment.

-- Corporate culture: Do your colleagues and superiors already have experience working with remote employees?
-Is it clear which tools are supposed to be used?
-I'll introduce you to some of these tools later on.
+- Corporate culture: Do your colleagues and superiors already have experience with remote employees?
+Is it already clear which tools will be used?
+I will introduce you to some of them later.

-- Financial arrangements: Who pays for the additional costs of a home office?
-Is this included in a (higher) salary?
-Is there a travel budget that you can fall back on to come to the company headquarters regularly?
-And to stay overnight nearby?
+- Financial arrangements: Who will pay for the additional costs incurred by a home office?
+Is this included in the (higher) salary?
+Is there a travel budget that you can draw on to get to the company's headquarters on a regular basis?
+And to stay overnight in the vicinity?

 Another point that is very important is whether you get your social contact through your working environment?
 Do you have a strong enough private network?
 Does your partner give you enough space and freedom to work from home?
 Quite a few remote workers underestimate how much working from home can affect your private daily life.

 Tip: Some remote workers work completely independent of location, as so-called digital nomads.
-Check out our interview with seasoned digital nomad Michael where he explains the benefits and stumbling blocks of this particular way of working.
+Read our interview with Michael Hörnlimann .
+He names the advantages and hurdles of this way of working.

 I've always kept my work and private life strictly separate.
 This is essential whether you work at home all the time or only occasionally.
 This separation is the only way you can get your work done.
 This way you don't run the risk of turning on the computer late in the evening or on your days off "just for one quick thing" or being constantly available for your employer.
 Above all, pay attention to the following:

 - Communication: Separate your channels.
-Don't use your private computer and your own smartphone for business communication.
+Do not use your private computer and your own smartphone for professional communication.

-- Your desk: The same applies to your documents.
-Do you have work documents and private bills all jumbled up together on your desk?
+- Your desk: The same goes for your documents: Are work documents and personal bills flying wildly around your desk?
 Not a good idea.

-- Working hours: Agree with your employer on when you can or can't be reached.
+- Working hours: Agree with your employer when you are available and how, and when you are not.
 You need times and spaces in your private environment where you and your family are not disturbed.

-- Availability: At the same time, make sure you can actually be contacted during the agreed working hours.
-Otherwise, you should "log out".
-Employers with little experience of remote workers are likely to get very suspicious if you're not responding when you should be.
+- Availability: At the same time, make sure that you can actually be contacted during the agreed working hours.
+Otherwise you should "log off".
+Employers who have no remote experience will otherwise quickly become suspicious.

-- Do not disturb: Nevertheless, you usually need fixed slots in which you can focus solely on your work.
-Or you can use tools like Slack to signal when you're busy and can't be reached.
-See the section below on this.
+- Not now: Nevertheless, you usually need fixed slots in which you can work in a concentrated manner.
+Or you can signal in tools like Slack that you are busy.
+See the relevant section below.